Sport in New Zealand: Motorsport

-Rallying is a popular sport at all levels in New Zealand, and has previously hosted rounds of the World Rally Championship (the last time being in 2012) and hosts the Asia-Pacific Rally Championship each year.
-A highly competitive national championship is run each year, and some drivers also take part in the Australian Rally Championship, most notably the late Possum Bourne, who was a seven-times Australian Rally Champion.
-Hayden Paddon is New Zealand's top rally driver competing in the World Rally Championship for Hyundai.
+Rallying is a popular sport in New Zealand, and has previously hosted rounds of the World Rally Championship (the last time being in 2012) and hosts the Asia-Pacific Rally Championship each year.
+A competitive national championship is run each year, and some drivers also take part in the Australian Rally Championship, most notably the late Possum Bourne, who was a seven-times Australian Rally Champion.
+Hayden Paddon is New Zealand's top rally driver, formerly competing in the World Rally Championship for Hyundai.
+New Zealand also has its own rally championship, with the New Zealand Rally Championship going Paddon's way seven times.

 Ivan Mauger, born in Christchurch on 4 October 1939, won a record 6 motorcycle speedway World Championships in 1968, 1969, 1970, 1972, 1977 and 1979.
 He also finished on the podium of the World Final in 1967 (3rd), 1971 (2nd), 1973 (2nd) and 1974 (2nd).
 Mauger also won the Speedway World Team Cup riding for Great Britain in 1968, 1971 and 1972, while winning the title for a fourth time with the New Zealand team in 1979.
 Mauger was also the Speedway World Pairs Champion in 1969 and 1970 as well as the Long Track World Champion in 1971, 1972 and 1976, a total of 15 World Championships in speedway racing.
-With his Long Track title in 1971 he also became the first rider to have won all four World Championship competitions, while winning in 1972 saw him become the first rider to win both the Speedway and Long Track World Championships in the same year.
-In 1999, Ivan Mauger was voted the best speedway rider of the Millennium by the readers of Speedway Star and Vintage Speedway magazines.

-Barry Briggs, born in Christchurch on 30 December 1934, is a New Zealand motorcyclist who won four individual Speedway World Championships (1957, 1958, 1964 and 1966) and took part in a record 87 world championship races.
+Barry Briggs, born in Christchurch on 30 December 1934, is a New Zealand motorcyclist who won four individual Speedway World Championships (1957, 1958, 1964 and 1966) and took part in 87 world championship races.
 Briggs also won the Speedway World Team cup with Great Britain in 1968 and 1971.
-Between 1954 and 1970, Briggs appeared in a record 17 consecutive World Individual Finals.

 Ronnie Moore became New Zealand's first motorsport World Champion when he won the 1954 Speedway World Championship, backing that up to win a second time in 1959.
 Moore also won the World Pairs Championship with Ivan Mauger in 1970.
-Although born in Hobart, Australia in 1933, Moore's parents moved to New Zealand while he was still a child and he always considered himself to be a Kiwi and rode under the New Zealand flag.
+Although born in Hobart, Australia in 1933, Moore's parents moved to New Zealand while he was a child.

 Since then Graeme Crosby and Aaron Slight have both risen to the top of World Championship motorcycle racing, in 500cc and Superbikes respectively but championships have been elusive.
 Also John Britten designed a revolutionary motorcycle called the Britten V1000.
 Shayne King became the first rider from New Zealand to win the 500cc Motocross World Championship in 1996.
 Stefan Merriman is a four-time winner of the World Enduro Championship for enduro motorcycling.